GitLab CI Pipeline for Eleventy

 job runs

-check that packages in the lockfile are properly retrieved from acceptable
+packages in the lockfile are properly retrieved from acceptable sources.
+In this

-sources.
-In this case it ensures that packages are only pulled from NPM, over
+case it ensures that packages are only pulled from NPM, over HTTPS, that the

-HTTPS, that the integrity field has a SHA512 hash, and that the URL matches the
+integrity field has a SHA512 hash, and that the URL matches the package.
+This is

-package.
-This is done to verify the integrity, fidelity, and vulnerability
+done to verify the integrity, fidelity, and vulnerability reporting for all

 The depcheck

-to identify any project dependencies that are not used or packages that
+identify any project dependencies that are not used or packages that are used

-are used but are not dependencies.
-It does have some limitations, but will
+but are not dependencies.
+It does have some limitations, but finds references

-find references for packages in .js/.ts files, in scripts running packages
+for packages in .js/.ts files, in scripts running packages bin

-commands, or in the configuration files of many major utilities (e.g.
+the configuration files of many major utilities (for example eslint

 , jest